 As you walk up the ramp to the Watch House, you realize there is a field within the circle mound of wild sunflowers and other native plants and grasses.
 Entering the house, the terra cotta-colored walls and stone floor define a space offering seating, viewing, and listening opportunities in all directions.
 The windows on the north side provide views of the wooded stream; the windows to the south offer views of the sunflower field and bird feeders, shielded by the mound from Post Road.

 Sitting inside the house on a bright day, the vistior is aware of the shaped spots of light traveling across the floor and up the walls into the spherical dome.
 A family dining scene of cut-out patterns in the dome and dome-mounted bronze works represent some of the most precious aspects of home and family.
 Central to the arrangement is a family dining scene, represented by a dining table, fruit, vegetables, plates, cups, utensils, and a bowl.
 A flying baby, an open book, and a curled up pet dog, are also included in these references to family, youth and play.

 The near-circular pattern of holes through the floor referring to an Adena communal house remain as important parts of the overall plan of Hopewell/Adena historical references.
-Additional symbols include an early Hopewell Native American hand cutout image, located beside the door of Watch House, representing both a “hand matcher” as well as a speaking tube, acknowledging a similar fixtue built into the home of the Dublin doctor, Dr. Eli Pinney, which was a link in the underground railroad during the mid-1800s.
+Additional symbols include an early Indigenous Hopewell hand cutout image, located beside the door of Watch House, representing both a “hand matcher” as well as a speaking tube, acknowledging a similar fixtue built into the home of the Dublin doctor, Dr. Eli Pinney, which was a link in the underground railroad during the mid-1800s.
 Adults often envision their own hand relative to the stylized shape of the cut-out symbol, and many children literally match their own hand to the hand-shaped hole through the wall.
 The hand also serves as a greeting to those entering the house.